CS-SI/pytest-executable/doc/test-case.rst

       - slow
       - big

-Such a declared mark will be set to all the test functions under a test case, either from the default test module or from an additional |pytest| module.
+Such a declared mark will be set to all the test functions in the directory of a test case, either from the default test module or from an additional |pytest|
+module.

 You can also use the marks that already existing.
 In particular, the `skip` and `xfail` marks provided by |pytest| can be used.
 The `skip` mark tells pytest to